 Xian-Jin Xie (Jin) - Collaborating Biostatistician

-Currently an Associate Professor of Biostatistics in the Department of Clinical Sciences and at the Simmons Comprehensive Cancer Center, I received a Bachelor's degree (Physiology and Biophysics) from Beijing University in China.
+Currently a Professor of Biostatistics in the Department of Clinical Sciences and the Simmons Comprehensive Cancer Center, I received a Bachelor's degree (Physiology and Biophysics) from Beijing University in China.
 Subsequently, I received both a Doctorate degree in biostatistics, as well as a Master's degree in neurobiology, from the University of Iowa.
 After my training, I stayed at the University of Iowa as an Associate Research Scientist (Project Lead Biostatistician).
 In June of 2005, I joined the faculty at UT Southwestern Medical Center.
 My scientific research interests focus on biostatistic and bioinformatic methodologies and their application to collaborative research projects between biomedical and clinical disciplines.

 I received my Ph.D degree at the Shanghai Institute for Biological Sciences, University of Chinese Academy of Sciences in 2015, and then joined Dr. Brugarolas’ lab for post-doc training.
 My study focuses on mechanisms of drug resistance in ccRCC.

 I am a postdoctoral fellow who joined the Brugarolas lab in September of 2015.
 I come from Shanghai, China.
 I received my Ph.D. in genetics from Shanghai Jiaotong University School of Medicine in June 2014.
 Now, the goal of my research is to understand the mechanism of tumorigenesis by Transcription Factor EB (TFEB), a transcription factor translocated and activated in RCC.